PranavViswanathan/Optimizing-Bluebikes-Operations-with-Machine-Learning-Based-Demand-Prediction/data_pipeline/README.md

 flow, and modular scripts that can run independently or as part of the bigger pipeline

 ## Anomaly Detection and Alerts

+## Dataset Bias Analysis:

+### Why Observed Patterns Are Features, Not Biases
+**Key Finding: Natural Demand Patterns**

+Observed patterns in the dataset reflect real-world behavior and operational demand rather than problematic biases.
+Understanding these patterns is critical for accurate predictive modeling.

+**Exploratory Analysis and Data Slicing**

+Through extensive data slicing and exploratory data analysis (EDA), we investigated temporal, geographic, and user-specific trends to understand the true signals in the dataset.
+This process ensured that the patterns we observed were meaningful features rather than artifacts or biases.

+**Temporal Patterns Reflect Real Demand**

+Hourly, daily, and seasonal variations indicate actual user behavior.
+Peaks and troughs in usage are informative signals for forecasting, helping models learn when demand is high or low.
+Seasonal changes, such as reduced activity in colder months, are natural and should inform resource allocation rather than be corrected.

+**Geographic Concentration Highlights True Hotspots**

+Locations with higher activity represent real demand centers, such as transit hubs, workplaces, or educational institutions.
+These geographic patterns are essential features for predicting demand distribution across the service area.

+**User Segmentation Supports Granular Predictions**

+Differences in user types or categories reflect genuine behavior.
+For example, members may follow commute patterns, while casual users follow recreational patterns.
+Capturing these distinctions improves the model's ability to forecast different demand scenarios.

+**Identifying Bias Requiring Mitigation**

+While Bluebikes patterns are features, the college dataset exhibits severe geographic concentration and missing institutions, which could mislead demand predictions if used raw.
+Exploratory analysis revealed:
+- 40% of colleges concentrated in Fenway/Kenmore, with major Cambridge institutions (MIT, Harvard) missing.
+- Student populations skewed, with few large institutions represented.

+***Impact on Modeling:***
+- Overrepresentation of one area could teach false correlations.
+- Underprediction at missing college locations.

+***Mitigation Strategy:***
+- Use generalized features like near_any_college instead of neighborhood-specific data.
+- Engineer robust features such as student density or distance to nearest college.

+**Why These Patterns Enhance Prediction**

+- Causally meaningful: Peaks, lows, and geographic clusters reflect real-world factors (e.g., work schedules, weather, locations).

+- Consistent over time: Repeated daily, weekly, and seasonal patterns indicate stable behavior rather than artifacts.

+- Support operational efficiency: Understanding true demand enables better allocation of resources, avoiding over- or under-provisioning.

+**Modeling Approach**

+- Temporal features for hourly, daily, and seasonal demand trends.

+- Location-specific features for geographic distribution.

+- External factors (e.g., weather) to modulate seasonal patterns.

 ## Folder Structure